developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### App Launch Flags
-EHS supports the option of setting one or more Android Intent flags when an application is launched.
-This permits the launch mode of an app to be specified, overriding any Intent flag(s) statically defined in the Android Manifest.
-This can be used to allow an app to retain data acquired from its last scan, for example, if the HOME key was accidentally pressed before the data was saved.
+EHS supports the option of specifying one or more Android Intent flags when an application is launched, overriding any Intent flag(s) statically defined in the Android Manifest.
+This can be used to allow an app to launch not with its main activity, for example, but with its most recent one, retaining acquired data that would otherwise have been lost after an inadvertant press of the HOME key immediately after a scan.

-App Launch Flags can be assigned to any EHS app, including apps launched manually, automatically or as a Kiosk.
-Intent flags also can be assigned to all apps in the User-Mode group or all those launched from the Tools menu.
-If a flag is assigned to an app in more than one node (individually and in the Tools menu node, for example), the flag(s) assigned to the individual app will override those assigned to the group.
+App Launch Flags can be assigned only to Kiosk apps or to those designated as part of a group.
+The flag will apply to all apps in groups of the following types:

+* Auto-Launch apps
+* User-Mode apps
+* Tools-Menu apps
+* Kiosk apps

+**EHS 2.4 does not support assignment of Launch Flags to individual apps**.

 <b>Supported flags</b>: